 The second question is more difficult to address.
 As a general rule of thumb, government control never works.
 Decriminalization of drugs has always showed positive results, and the only reason to criminalize it is to serve higher commercial interests but those who control the economy behind the curtains, the large corporations.
 Still, there is not enough concrete data one way or another that shows that internet surveillance or censorship is either useful nor harmful in terms of preventing terrorism attacks and protecting potential victims.
 Governments don’t feel liable, for some reason, to demonstrate the outcome of their actions to their voters.
 No one really knows whether the supposed means of security actually secure anyone.

 One thing to keep in mind is that governments have every reason in the world to expand their control over the internet, irregardless of the supposed security benefits.
 Internet control is just a part of a stronger agenda which is intended to create a uniformity of opinions among citizens.
 Governments are controlling the traditional media for centuries, before the era of the internet, the television, and even before the media become “media”.
 Marks rightfully said that religion is opium for the people, and TV is just another reincarnation of the same concept.

-The internet, being decentralized and ever-expanding could be the cure for an ignorance-plagued planet and that could potentially be the end of all governments.
+The internet, being decentralized (like cryptocurrency) and ever-expanding could be the cure for an ignorance-plagued planet and that could potentially be the end of all governments.
 As government is the ultimate goose that lays golden eggs, the world’s richest and most so-called important people will do whatever in their power to prevent the internet from spreading and intellectual enlightenment from propagating into society.